Message from Program Director

 Dear Senior Medical Student:

 We are a hospital with a strong history and tradition of serving the community while being rooted in a rigorous, academic training program.
 We pride ourselves in turning out compassionate physicians who use evidence-based medicine to treat the whole patient.
-We start with a program that provides much more than the basics of Internal Medicine training.
-Through rotations on the inpatient wards and outpatient clinics, you will learn how to think like a twenty-first century physician and how to provide the very best care.
+We start with a program that provides much more than the basics of internal medicine training.
+Through rotations on the inpatient wards and outpatient clinics, you will learn how to think like a 21st century physician and how to provide the very best care.

 In addition to the excellent clinical training in Internal Medicine, our residents are exposed to a diverse group of patients and wide-ranging set of complex medical problems.
-Our residents get their inpatient clinical training at two large hospitals — Mount Sinai Morningside located on the Upper West Side and Mount Sinai West Hospital near Columbus Circle.
+Our residents get their inpatient clinical training at two large hospitals—Mount Sinai Morningside, located on the Upper West Side, and Mount Sinai West, near Columbus Circle.
 In addition, residents have the opportunity to rotate through Memorial Sloan Kettering Cancer Center.
-The outpatient rotations are at three Federally Qualified Health Care sites in Manhattan.
-Dedicated time is spent in our Ambulatory Care blocks, providing continuity of care for patients who in many cases have been underserved by the healthcare delivery.
+The outpatient rotations are at four federally qualified health care sites and one hospital-based primary care practice in Manhattan.
+Dedicated time is spent in our Ambulatory Care blocks, providing continuity of care for patients who in many cases have been underserved by the health care delivery.

 In addition to clinical experiences during the three years at Mount Sinai Morningside and Mount Sinai West, our residents have the opportunity to conduct research and develop quality improvement projects all under the guidance of faculty mentors.
 The hope is that you develop a robust research portfolio and well-rounded elective education prior to graduation.